badlydrawnrob/elm-playground/how-to-elm/README.md

 2. While prototyping routes see how much coding you can avoid doing
 3. Only code up forms if they're (a) simple (b) effective (c) fun

-Elm with Ai is very hit-and-miss at the moment, but (in my rules) I try to reduce coding for the idea validation period; brutalist, minimalist, zen design.
-The API and database seems fine by hand, but it would be remiss to avoid Ai, which is now quite capable of paper-prototyping a UI very quickly.
-This can be tested with live users.

-Elm can later be used to code up an app properly, or outsourcing is an option.
-Certain areas of Elm are not particularly well developed, such as [image uploads](src/File/ImageForm.elm).
-A [cheap image service](https://uploadcare.com/) can be used, but you'll not get the fancy UI (ports maybe).
+**Ai+Elm is hit-and-miss at the moment**, and on the few occassions I've used it you really have to be on the ball; it gives overly complex solutions and hallucinates.

+**Do you have customers yet?
+No?
+Then use Ai where possible!** Validate your idea quickly with brutalist, minimalist, zen code and ui.
+For paper prototyping try to reduce as much hand-coding as possible, and lean on 3rd party tooling.
+You're looking to do basic user testing before worrying about how code looks!
+Your API might be best hand-coded but strip everything back where possible.
+Ai is quite capable with regular frontend and css.

+**Coding with Elm really takes quite a lot of time.** For example, this [image upload](src/File/ImageForm.elm) program took a day to achieve.
+That's too long when prototyping!
+Elm can be used later to code your app properly, or outsource.

 ## Rules for myself

-> Set a learning frame and some rules for yourself
+> Set a learning frame and some rules for yourself!
 > What's in?
 What's out?[^2] How do I keep my programs simple?

 **Don't repeat yourself** (one is enough, no duplicate examples)

 1. Is this **best practice** to the best of my knowledge?
-2. Is this something **Ai could do better**?
-Why break my back?[^3]
+2. Is this something **Ai can do better?**?
+Quicker? [^3]
-3. Is there a tool I can use to spead up validation?[^4]
+3. Is there a tool I can use to speed up idea validation?[^4]
 4. Is this the [simplest](https://pragprog.com/titles/dtcode/simplicity/) program I could possibly make?